N9EWO - Dave's Radio News - Shortwave Radio

 - Quick Toggle of Radio Features (VFO-Memory / Attenuator / Modes / Bandwidth / Speech)

-(missing commands vs. the "R-75" model include : NB / Notch / Preamp / AGC / Volume
+(missing commands vs. the no longer available "R-75" model included : NB / Notch / Preamp / AGC / Volume

 Control adjustments and Audio Muting).